-The aerospace and defence (A&D) industry delivered its best year ever in 2011 in terms of revenue and profit on the strength of a surging commercial aviation market that more than offset a soft defence performance.
-For 2011 the top 100 A&D companies reported $677 billion in revenue and $60.0 billion in operating profit, setting records.
+The aerospace, defence & security (AD&S) industry delivered its best year ever in 2011 in terms of revenue and profit on the strength of a surging commercial aviation market that more than offset a soft defence performance.
+For 2011 the top 100 AD&S companies reported $677 billion in revenue and $60.0 billion in operating profit, setting records.
 Revenue was higher by 5% compared with 2010, while operating profit was up 2% over 2010.
 Operating margin dropped 27 basis points to 8.86%.

 The mood in commercial aerospace is described by industry leaders as optimistic.
 Air traffic is strong and steady, driving the lucrative aftermarket business; the industry delivered a record number of large aircraft and the orders continue, driving record backlog—more than eight years—at current production rates.
 Times are so good, some people are asking whether there’s a bubble.
 While there are risks, particularly the availability of aircraft financing, we believe it is real.